tucher/JsonFusion/README.md

 Your type definitions aren't just schema—they're compile-time instructions to the parser.

 Assume you want to count primitives in GeoJSON data, but don't need actual values.
-With JsonFusion you can model coordinates pair as
+With JsonFusion you model coordinates pair as
 ```cpp
 struct Pt_ {
     A<float, skip_json<>> x;